mautrix/docs/bridges/general/relay-mode.md

 3. Use `!prefix set-pl 100` to be able to modify room settings and invite others.

-If you want to bridge existing rooms, you'll have to manually update the `mxid` column in the `portal` table to point to the room you want bridged.

 Note that reactions from relayed users will not be bridged at all, because the bot wouldn't be able to bridge sender info nor multiple reactions of the same emoji.

+## Bridging existing rooms
+If you want to bridge existing rooms, you can use the `!prefix bridge` command in v26.04 and up.
+You may also want to add the relay login IDs to `bridge` → `portal_create_filter` → `always_deny_from_login` in order to prevent automatic portal room creation.

+The `bridge` command takes one or two parameters: first optionally the login ID to use and second the internal chat ID on the remote network.
+If a login ID is not provided, the command will use either the sender's default login, or the first valid login in the `default_relays` config.

+When the command is used with a login listed in `default_relays`, it will automatically apply `set-relay` as well.

+Note: if `relay` → `allow_bridge` is set to `false`, then default relays will not be used.

 ## Legacy bridges
 Some of the legacy bridges that haven't been rewritten as Megabridges yet have